dpplweb/dppl-content/_posts/christina/0409-01-01-consumer-information.md

 ### Consumers' Checkbook

-Consumer information for the home, cars, health, personal services and more.
+This is a good source for local consumer information for the home, cars, health, personal services and more.
 Includes Chicago Consumers' Checkbook.
 Please register with Consumers' Checkbook for home use.

 ### Specialized Guides